react-native-google-signin/google-signin/docs/android-guide.md

 Please note that this package requires android gradle plugin of version >= 3, which in turn requires at least gradle 4.1.
 Android studio should be able to do the upgrade for you.

+1 . link the native module

+in RN >= 0.60 you should not need to do anything thanks to [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md)

-1 . run `react-native link react-native-google-signin`
+in RN < 0.60 run `react-native link react-native-google-signin`

 2 .
 Update `android/build.gradle` with